 However, there are other types of cracks that indicate a more serious problem.
 For example, if the crack is bigger than one-eighth of an inch wide, professional intervention is needed.
 Other signs that professional help is required include if the crack is wide on one end and narrow on the other, at a 45-degree angle, or if it is leaking water.
 Stair-step cracks should never be ignored, regardless of if they are on the interior or exterior walls.

 Most importantly, be sure to take note of any new cracks that show up in the walls or flooring.
 This is especially for cracks that show up in the window or door frames.
 They should be measured every month to ensure they are not getting any bigger.

 If a homeowner starts to notice cracks that appear deeper than the drywall or paint or cracks that show up in concrete flooring, it is best to schedule a home inspection.
 This will help find the underlying cause and help the homeowner know what repairs are needed.
 Waiting to call for service or inspection will only result in more issues in the long run.

 CenTex Bastrop Foundation Repair Services

 Contact the Professionals for Help and Information

-When dealing with foundation issues, it is always better to be safe.
+When dealing with Bastrop foundation repairs, it is always better to be safe.
 If problems are not inspected and repaired, an unstable foundation may become more challenging to repair over time.
 If a home begins to show any of the signs of foundation issues, a smart move is to contact the professionals.
 They can find the underlying issue and make repairs before the problem becomes more extensive.
-Remember, foundation repairs are going to continue to get worse until action is taken.
+Remember, Bastrop foundation repairs are going to continue to get worse until action is taken.
 Do not put off calling for help.